shivannis/xandr-docs-public/xandr-docs/articles/data-providers/managing-public-and-private-custom-segments.md

     ```

 > [!NOTE]
-> Xandr will automatically share this segment to all Data Marketplace buyers.
+> Xandr automatically shares this segment with all Data Marketplace buyers.